aws-samples/amazon-textract-serverless-large-scale-document-processing/README.md

 - Process large backfill of existing documents
 - Serverless, highly avaiable and highly scalable architecture
 - Easily handle spiky workloads
-- Sync and Async pipeline
+- Pipelines to support both Sync and Async APIs of Amazon Textract
 - Control the rate at which you process documents without doing any compex distributed job management.
 This control can be important to protect your downstream systems which will be ingesting output from Textract
 - Sample implementaion which takes advantage of [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) to define infrastrucure in code and provision it through CloudFormation.